DamondSD/archive-of-voices/README.md

 ## 📘 Journal Setup Tips

 - Place all memory journals in a folder named `NPC Memories`
-- Journal name must exactly match the NPC name in dropdown
+- Journal name must exactly match the NPC name in the dropdown
 - A "Memory Log" page is created and updated automatically

 ---

 ## 🛡️ AI Use Disclaimer

-This tool is powered by GPT but fully controlled by the GM.
+This tool is powered by GPT but is fully controlled by the GM.
 It never invents content beyond what’s in your journals.
 There is no internet access, no hallucinations — just consistent in-character responses, based on what *you* define.